 Scale and Scope:

-Master Plans are to include all properties controlled by UTA, that occur within a single station area.
+Master Plans are to include all properties controlled by the Utah Transit Authority (UTA) that occur within a single station area.
 Additional properties may be included if adjacent landowners desire to participate.

 Roles and Responsibilities:

 - Development partners are to oversee the planning and design of the Master Plan.
 It is the responsibility of the developer to ensure that any consultants and contractors are aware of the standards set forth in the respective conceptual layout.

 - When possible, it is desired that a representative of the local land use jurisdiction be involved to advise both UTA and its development partner of any pertinent regulations and/or policies that could influence the Master Plan.